Yeast Infection or Latex Allergy?

 While there are other options that you and your partner could use such as polyurethane condoms and those latex-free ones that come out in advertisements, it is still best to see and consult your doctor about safer options.
 Vaginal reaction to latex condoms usually go away when you stop using them.
 However, if symptoms flare up and you are in need of some quick relief, using a hydrocortisone down there may be able to help with the symptoms.

-Important Note: While some doctors may prescribe hydrocortisone creams for relief, we all have different skin types and each could react differently to treatment.
+Some doctors may prescribe hydrocortisone creams for relief, we all have different skin types and each could react differently to treatment.
 Consult your doctor to make sure that you’re getting the right treatment.